radish-es/casebook-property/content/casebook/title/fnlma-yellowhead.md

       Shalene Jobin and Emily Riddle, "The Rise of the First Nations Land Management Regime in Canada - A Critical Analysis" (Yellowhead Institute, 2019)
 doctrines:
   - reserves
+description: A report by the Yellowhead Institute providing a critical analysis of the First Nations Land Management Regime.
+weight: 30
 bookHidden: true
 ---